 Roles in incident management

-An incident manager enforces the proper incident response and management processes across the IT support and service delivery team or teams.
+An incident manager enforces the proper response and management processes across IT support and service delivery teams.
 This person can be involved in the organization's choice of ITSM framework.
-They should work to improve how incidents are prevented and handled at the company over time, through risk mitigation and ongoing process improvements.
+They should work to improve how the company prevents and handles incidents over time, through risk mitigation and ongoing process improvements.
 The incident manager is likely to act as a communication bridge between end users and technical specialists during disruptions, such as an email outage.
 The person produces, along with the service desk staff, incident reports for critical business and IT services, and they might lead a post-mortem on major incidents.
 They also maintain a knowledgebase of problems and incidents.

 In DevOps organizations, software developers are considered responsible for production-ready code, under a mantra of, "You build it, you own it."
-In the event of a software incident, the developer is expected to participate in or lead incident management.
+In the event of a software incident, the developer should participate in or lead incident management.

 Incident management tools

-Help desk and incident management teams rely on a mix of tools to resolve incidents, including monitoring tools to gather operations data, root cause analysis systems, incident management and automation platforms, and other support products.
+Help desk and incident management teams rely on a mix of tools to resolve incidents, such as monitoring tools to gather operations data, root cause analysis systems and incident management and automation platforms.

-Monitoring tools enable an IT staff to pull operations data from across multiple systems, such as on-premises or cloud-based hardware and software.
+Monitoring tools enable IT staff to pull operations data from across multiple systems, such as on-premises or cloud-based hardware and software.
 Root cause analysis tools help sort through operational data, such as logs, which were collected by systems management, application performance monitoring and infrastructure monitoring tools.
-Root cause analysis tools help in understanding how a system operates and where any incidents reside.
+Root cause analysis tools help IT staff understand how a system operates and where any incidents reside.

 Incident response tools correlate that monitoring data and facilitate response to events, typically with a sophisticated escalation path and method to document the response process.
 PagerDuty, VictorOps and xMatters are examples of incident management tools.
 PagerDuty establishes escalation policies, as well as creates automated workflows and alerts users of incidents based on preconfigured parameters.

 ITSM service desk tools log data such as what the incident was, its cause and what steps were taken to solve the incident.
 ServiceNow and Zendesk are two major vendors in this space.
-ServiceNow Incident Management is a root cause analysis and auditing tool that can both log and prioritize IT incidents.
-ServiceNow can prioritize incident events through a self-service portal, email, incoming events and more.
+ServiceNow Incident Management is a root cause analysis and auditing tool that logs and prioritizes IT incidents.
+ServiceNow can prioritize incident events through a self-service portal, email and incoming events.
 It logs incidents by the instance, classifies them by level of impact and urgency, escalates as required and performs analysis for future improvements.